 Braids and Loops

-Once you decide how you want to attach your ribbon backing, start to staple it to the backer.
+Once you decide how you want to attach your ribbon backing (I am now working on a tutorial that will show multiple types of backings in 2014), start to staple it to the backer.
 For this mum, I used 6" pieces of #16 ribbon folded in half.
 First I staple one at top and one at bottom directly across from one another. then I staple it the sides.
 Then I staple the ones in between and they overlap a little.
 To give it added dimension I stagger these a little bit.

 Next I used some Dynasty Metallic Ribbon, same size (6" pieces).
 This I bend the ends together to form a point and staple them around.
 I also took some silver glitter glue and put tiny dots around the top.